 Online Course Creator

 You could also create your own courses that you can set up in your office and sell online.
+You don’t need many resources to get started, and profits can be high for knowledgeable course creators.

 Yoga is a fun activity that you can potentially practice outdoors.
 You can even offer your own yoga classes to students in your yard space.